- Founded in 1991, based in Oxfordshire, UK. The Group has 22 employees.

 - Transense’s patent-protected Surface Acoustic Wave (SAW), wireless, battery-less, sensor systems offer significant advantages over legacy wireless sensor systems

-- In 2009 the new Board under the leadership of CEO Graham Storey, implemented a new strategy to increase near-term revenue visibility, seeking out new routes to market.
+- In 2009, the Board implemented a new strategy to increase near-term revenue visibility, seeking out new routes to market.
 Transense has subsequently established two trading divisions – Translogik and SAWSense

 - Traded on OFEX 1995-1999 and admitted to London Stock Exchange’s, AIM, in December 1999

 Safety - Helping to prevent road traffic accidents.

 More than 20% of all truck breakdowns are due to tyre failure!
 Transense tyre pressure monitoring technology (TPMS) continually measures both tyre pressure and temperature alerting the driver when the air pressure of one or more of the tyres has fallen below the manufacturer’s recommended level.
 The system interrogates each tyre many times a second, recognising small changes in the pressure and temperature, providing the driver with continually updated information.
 Most other direct tyre monitoring systems only inform the driver when there is a predefined change in pressure, usually between 10% and 25% deflation.
 In addition, many direct systems are unable to provide temperature information.
 Indirect TPMS systems can take up to 20 minutes for system calibration and 20 minutes to inform the driver of a tyre deflation greater than 25%.
 Indirect systems rely on information from the vehicle ABS sensors and are therefore unable to provide absolute values of tyre pressure or temperature and operate poorly under road conditions where wheel slip occurs.